zhenisduissekov/zhenisduissekov.github.io/index.md

 ---

-If you'd like to chat or collaborate, feel free to [drop a message](mailto:zduissekov@gmail.com) [open a GitHub issue](https://github.com/zhenisduissekov/zhenisduissekov.github.io/issues/new)
+If you'd like to chat or collaborate, feel free to open a [GitHub issu](https://github.com/zhenisduissekov/zhenisduissekov.github.io/issues/new).
-.
 Thanks for stopping by!

----

-Let me know if you'd like this in raw HTML format or need help styling it!

 * [PDF](https://github.com/zhenisduissekov/zhenisduissekov.github.io/raw/gh-pages/en/Zhenis_Duissekov_Backend_Engineer_Houston.pdf)